tamara-vorobyeva/fantasy-game/README.md

 ## 💡 Key Findings
 * **Severe Revenue Concentration (Pareto Risk)**: The in-game economy relies heavily on a small group of "whales"; a mere 11.7% of users (2,590 players) generate 80% of total revenue, with a single outlier account (08-8623692) generating 28.47 million credits alone.
-* **Extreme Item Monopolization**: Out of 182 catalog items, just two items account for 98% of total revenue: "Book of Legends" (76.87% value share, bought by 88.41% of players) and "Bag of Holding" (20.81% value share).
+* **Monopoly of Core Epic Items**: Out of 182 catalog items, just two items account for 98% of total revenue: "Book of Legends" (76.87% value share, bought by 88.41% of players) and "Bag of Holding" (20.81% value share).
 * **Race-Driven Spending Patterns**: Character races dictate clear player behavior; Demons yield the highest conversion rate (19.95%), Northmen lead the premium tier with a 15–20% higher average check size (761.52 credits), while Humans generate the highest purchase frequency (121.4 purchases) but the lowest average check size.
 ---